JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

 #### Separation of common and platform sources during compilation

 Previously, the design of the Kotlin compiler prevented it from keeping common and platform source sets separate at compile time.
-As a consequence of this, common code could access platform code, which resulted in different behavior between platforms.
+As a consequence, common code could access platform code, which resulted in different behavior between platforms.
 In addition, some compiler settings and dependencies from common code used to leak into platform code.

 In Kotlin 2.0.0, our implementation of the new Kotlin K2 compiler included a redesign of the compilation scheme to ensure